Cerebellum-Network/docs.cere.network/ddc/integration/web-sdk.md

 npm install --save @cere/sdk-js@5.3.2
 ```

-Then, you can use import it in your code:
+Then, you can import it into your code:
 ```typescript
 import { cereWebSDK } from "@cere/sdk-js/dist/web";
 ```